I. Many Are the Wonders the LORD Has Done (40:1-5)

 * Psalm 40:2-3 "He lifted me out of the slimy pit, out of the mud and mire; he set my feet on a rock and gave me a firm place to stand.
 He put a new song in my mouth, a hymn of praise to our God.
 Many will see and fear and put their trust in the LORD."

-* "slimy pit" -Probably not an analogy of the details later presented in this psalm.
-Rather, this is most likely something that happened to David in the far past.
-If so, then when this bout of trouble began (as later described in this psalm) David had to wait for the Lord, and as he waited he thought about a time far past when the Lord rescued him from a pit.
+* "slimy pit" -Perhaps not an analogy of the details later presented in this psalm.
+Rather, this is probably something that happened to David in the past.
+If so, then when this bout of trouble began (as later described in this psalm) David had to wait for the Lord to answer his prayers, As David waited he thought about a time in his past when the Lord rescued him from a pit.
 Of course, if this is true that the pit rescue was an real event, then how did the Lord lift him out and set him on a rock?
 I doubt that a hand appeared out of nowhere and grabbed a hold of him.
 Perhaps, if a real event then either someone showed up to help him out, or something natural happened that enabled David to pull himself out of the pit.
 Whether a real distance past event or an analogy of a distant past event, for David it was a real threat of death.

 * "Many will see and fear and put their trust in the LORD." -The Lord's purpose in giving this new psalm to David was to encourage future generations to wait patiently.
 This tells us that events in our life, whether good or bad, have purposes that we may not even know nor will witness in our own experiences.

 * David is announcing a recent deliverance executed by the Lord his God.
 The deliverance story begins with him mentally recanting the past, other times when he waited for the Lord to hear his prayer for deliverance.
 When trouble befell he waited for the Lord's answer.
-While doing so, just as in this time his memory resurged to times past when the Lord heard his request.
+While doing so, just as in this time, his memory recalled times past when the Lord heard his request.
 David had formed a good habit when life became troublesome.

-David remembered that once he either fell or was pushed into a slimy pit.
+David remembered that once he either fell or was pushed into a slimy pit (an allegory or real pit is not known).
 He started walking or running in the mud.
 The mud turned to mire.
 The mire led to a slimy pit.
 He found himself trapped.
 He sank into the earth.
 The distance between the smelly muck and his distressed face shrank.
 He prayed as the likelihood of death increased with the decrease in distance between face and mud.
 Whether the pit was real or a poetic analogy of life events does not matter.
 For David, it was a slimmy pit that the Lord lifted him out of.
 The Lord placed him on the rock.
 He once again had a firm place to stand.

 Remembering past deliverance encouraged David.
 His faith in the Lord was reassured because other times the Lord rescued him.
 As the Lord had done before, so he would do again.